Samsung Galaxy S10 Could Have Nearly Nonexistent Bezels, New Leak Suggests

 Based on Ice Universe’s latest leak, there doesn’t appear to be any sign of a front camera hole on the supposed Galaxy S10 screen protector.
 However, TechRadar wrote that this might not be an issue, as the screen protector is transparent.
 Additionally, another mobile leaker, Ben Geskin, specified in a recent tweet that the Infinity-O design could be used on the rumored entry-level Galaxy S10 variant.

 Although TechRadar stressed that the screen protector leak should be taken with a grain of salt, it might not be much longer before the Samsung Galaxy S10 arrives, as a report from the Korea Herald suggested earlier in November that the device might be launched in February 2019.
-A report from the Inquisitr recently noted that the Galaxy S10 might come in four variants, including a 6.7-inch version that will support 5G connectivity and feature six rear and front cameras, two slightly lower-end, but premium flagship models with 6.4-inch and 5.8-inch displays, and a 5.8-inch version designed for budget-conscious consumers.
+A report from the Inquisitr recently noted that the Galaxy S10 might come in four variants, including a 6.7-inch version that will support 5G connectivity and feature six rear and front cameras; two slightly lower-end, but premium flagship models with 6.4-inch and 5.8-inch displays; and a 5.8-inch version designed for budget-conscious consumers.